CactiLab/CactiLab.github.io/_pages/about_einstein.md

 The research of CactiLab has been supported by National Science Foundation (NSF), National Centers of Academic Excellence in Cybersecurity (NCAE-C), and Department of Defense (DoD).

 Please check out CactiLab's open-source projects on [GitHub](https://github.com/Cactilab) and open lectures on [YouTube](https://www.youtube.com/@zimingzhao6619/videos).

-CactiLab has multiple RA openings starting Fall 2025.
-See the [ads](assets/pdf/ad2024.pdf)